About Us » Staff

 Lynn is an experienced manager having served as Vice President of Administration with United Way of Central New York.
 In that role she was responsible for facility management, human resources, and information technology.

 Lynn can be reached at 315-470-1969 or email at: email@example.com

-Seth Mulligan serves as the Director of Venture Development for CenterState CEO.
-The new position was created to provide high level venture development assistance for early stage entrepreneurs, emerging businesses, and innovation industry leaders.
+Seth Mulligan serves as the Vice President for Innovation Services for CenterState CEO, where he provides high level venture development assistance for early stage entrepreneurs, emerging businesses, and innovation industry leaders.

 As Director of Venture Development, Seth assists mentorship efforts to connect emerging businesses and entrepreneurs with resources, subject matter experts and investors.
 He offers direct support for companies that are part of The Tech Garden,Clean Tech Center, Student Sandbox and CenterState CEO portfolios, and provide technical assistance in developing business plans, marketing plans and funding strategies.
 He will also actively seek equity investors and develop equity-based programs for funding early stage ventures.

 Seth is no stranger to The Tech Garden.
 He was the President and Founder of GoVo Biofuels, LLC, a start-up biofuels company that had been part of the Clean TechCenter's portfolio in 2009 before he joined the Tech Garden team.
 He was previously Executive Director of New York AgriDevelopment Corporation, working on agribusiness development projects in conjunction with ag and food industry partners across New York State.
 He previously worked for the Metropolitan Development Association, coordinating projects such as Grants for Growth and the Emerging Business Plan competition.